cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/host-a-kcd.md

 * [ ] Identified fiscal sponsor that can accept payments such as from sponsorships and pay out expenses Fiscal sponsor that will accept payments
 * [ ] Added usernames for [CNCF Slack](https://slack.cncf.io/) for all organizers so that we can add you to the #kcd-organizers channel
-* [ ] Create a Twitter handle specific to your KCD event (except for countries like China and Korea where Twitter is not used)
+* [ ] Create a LinkedIn profile and/or Twitter handle specific to your KCD event (except for countries like China and Korea where Twitter is not used)

 ### Getting started checklist for CNCF:
 * [ ] Organizer email alias has been created
 * [ ] Region created in Bevy
 * [ ] Added to Bevy header
-* [ ] CFP created in SMapply
+* [ ] CFP code given for Sessionize
 * [ ] Marketing Plan shared

 ### Organizer Planning Timeline